TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/pru_io/pru_guide_intro.md

 ## PRU Broadside Accelerators

+\cond SOC_AM64X || SOC_AM243X
 PRU_ICSSG supports a broadside interface, which uses the XFR (XIN, XOUT, or XCHG) instruction to transfer the contents of PRUn, RTU_PRUn or TX_PRUn (where n = 0 or 1) registers to or from accelerators.
-This interface enables up to 31 registers (R0-R30, or 124 bytes) to be transferred in a single instruction.
+This interface enables up to 30 registers (R0-R29, or 120 bytes) to be transferred in a single instruction.
   \imageStyle{Pru_broadside.png,width:90%}
   \image html Pru_broadside.png " "
+\endcond

+\cond SOC_AM263X || SOC_AM263PX
+PRU_ICSSM supports a broadside interface, which uses the XFR (XIN, XOUT, or XCHG) instruction to transfer the contents of PRUn(where n = 0 or 1) registers to or from accelerators.
+This interface enables up to 30 registers (R0-R29, or 120 bytes) to be transferred in a single instruction.

+Data processing accelerators
+* MAC
+* CRC16/32

+Data movement accelerators
+* XFR2VBUS
+\endcond

 ## PRU I/O Control Modes

 Each slice is directly connected to 20 GPIO pins which can be controlled by the PRUs using **R30** register and pin values can be read using **R31** register.
 By default **PRU0** and **PRU1** cores are able to control the respective GPIO pins (after they have been correctly pinmuxed).
 Overall:
 * PRU has full input and output control on all interfaces
+\cond SOC_AM64X || SOC_AM243X
 * RTU_PRU and TX_PRU see R31 input and can process receive in parallel (If PRU_ICSSG slice is in GPIO mode, then RTU_PRU and TX_PRU both get the same r31_status (R31 register value) as PRU, but, only PRU core has control over pins, RTU_PRU/TX_PRU only have observation or input.
 RTU_PRU and TX_PRU has no support for GPO)
 * PRU/RTU_PRU supports load sharing option for sigma-delta and encoder interface (Load sharing across 3 PRU cores per slice of ICSSG which enables RTU (SD0-SD2), PRU (SD3-SD5), TX_PRU (SD6-SD8) control 3 channels each).

   \imageStyle{Pru_gpio.png,width:30%}
   \image html Pru_gpio.png "GPIO Connection"
+\endcond
   <table>
     <tr><th> Direct Output            <td> 20 GPOs R30[19-0]
     <tr><th> Direct Input             <td> 20 GPIs R31[19-0]